Pang-Dev/PangCrypter/README.md

 # PangCrypter

-PangCrypter is a secure, standalone Windows executable tool for encrypting and editing files with strong AES encryption.
-It features a sleek dark-themed interface and advanced USB-drive-bound key management for enhanced data security.
+PangCrypter is a secure program, built for encrypting and editing files with strong AES encryption.

 ---